cinthiagalvez28/automation_bootcamp_challenge/README.md

 # Automation Bootcamp Challenge
 Technical Selection Challenge:  Automation - Front End Testing

 The purpose of these tests involves the sauceDemo web page.
-7 different scenarios were coded, these are:
+7 different scenarios were coded:

-A. Login with a valid user
+-A. Login with a valid user
-B. Login witn an invalid user
+-B. Login witn an invalid user
-C. Logout from the home page.
+-C. Logout from the home page.
-D. Sort products by proce (low to high)
+-D. Sort products by proce (low to high)
-E. Add multiple items to the shopping cart
+-E. Add multiple items to the shopping cart
-F. Add the specific product 'Sauce Labs Onesie' to the shopping cart
-G. Complete a purchase
+-F. Add the specific product 'Sauce Labs Onesie' to the shopping cart -G. Complete a purchase

 ## Instalation